Letter 2273C Frequently Asked Questions (FAQs)

 What do I have to do?

 The letter tells you what your payment due date is.
-You should mail your payment to us 5 days prior to the due date.
+Mail your payment in sufficient time (allow 5-7 business days) to reach us by the payment due date.
 It tells you what items you need to put on your check so it can be correctly identified and applied to your account.

 How much time do I have?